 There was no evidence of a ‘fast track’ of high achievers who required less practice than other individuals in order to make an equivalent amount of progress.
 The most successful players certainly reached particular grade levels at a younger age than the least successful, but the findings were consistent with the explanation that they did so simply because they accumulated the requisite amount of practice more quickly.
 (Howe, Davidson & Sloboda, 1998.)

 The good news here is that it is not some special talent you may or may not have that will determine how good a pilot you will be.
 You can be a great pilot.
 But the bad news is that it will take you a while to get really good.
 A long while.
 And it’s going to be a lot of work.
 This effect has been extensively studied and is known in psychology circles as simply the ten-year rule.
 For violinists it was found that at age 18, in the same music school, the very best young virtuosos had accumulated about 7,500 hours of solitary practice, the ‘good’ performers had an average of 5,300 hours, and the future music teachers (or music reviewers) had ‘just’ 3,400 hours (Ericsson, Krampe & Tesch-Romer, 1993).
-To be really good at something, it will take 10,000 hours.
+To be really good at something, it will take thousands of hours of practice.
 For most people practicing a useful three hours a day this takes 10 years.
 The child prodigies you may have heard about just started very early and practiced many more hours a day.
 It takes everybody the same hard-working 10,000 something hours to be able to produce real quality music.
 Another study (again, one of many looking into this subject) found that the number of months needed to make a measured degree of musical progress was no different for extremely talented young musicians and their average peers (Sloboda et al., 1996).
 The more gifted players seemed to move ahead faster, but it wasn’t magic, it was because they spent more time every day practicing.

 But what about Mozart?
 Wasn’t the amazing Wolfgang Amadeus an amazing child prodigy?
 Well, he was playing and composing at very young age, but he had a great teacher in his Dad.
 Leopold was a royal court musician and an experienced music teacher long before his son was born.
 In the very year of Wolfgang’s birth he published the influential violin textbook Versuch einer gründlichen Violinschule.
 The baby Mozart watched (and listened) as Dad gave keyboard lessons to his older sister Nannerl, and so jumpstarted his own musical education.
 Dad worked hard to make his son seem outstanding, as it sealed his reputation as a violin teacher.
 The boy had few breaks to go play outside or make friends.
 He was practicing every day.
 And while Wolfgang was composing at a very young age, the works that are performed now are all from later in his life.
 The quality lasting work we enjoy now was done after he had put in the required amount of practice to become great.